rui314/lld/COFF/README.md

 seconds to self-host on my Xeon 2580 machine, while the existing Atom-based linker takes 5 seconds to self-host.
 We believe the performance difference comes from simplification and optimizations we made to the new port.
-The differences are listed below.
+Notable differences are listed below.

 * Reduced number of relocation table reads